astronomer/docs/astro/manage-deployments-as-code.md

         webserver_url: astronomer.astronomer.run/d94m13z7?orgId=org_dlgevirUCwI9vX10
 ```

-You can use the `environment_variables`, `configuration`, `worker_queues`, and `alert_emails` sections to create and update a Deployment.
-The `metadata` section provides information about a Deployment and is not required when you create or delete a Deployment.
+You can use the `environment_variables`, `configuration`, `worker_queues`, and `alert_emails` sections to create or update a Deployment.

+The `metadata` section is automatically populated when you run `astro deployment inspect` to check the status of an existing Deployment.
+Do not configure this section when creating or updating a Deployment with a Deployment file.

 ### Configuration settings